quira-org/README-Template/README.md

 - State the license chosen and link it here.
 - You can also provide a justification for the type of license chosen if you believe it to be necessary.

 ---

 ### :people_holding_hands: Our List of Contributors
 - State all the contributors that have helped build this project.
-- You can check out [https://allcontributors.org/](https://allcontributors.org/) to add new contributors in seconds!
+- You can use the bot made by [https://allcontributors.org/](https://allcontributors.org/) to add new contributors automatically.

 ---

 ### :email: Contact
+- Add your contact details if you want to
-- You can add here your email and social media links.
+- Email and social media links.